bhaaskara/Kubernetes/Architecting with GKE/GKE.md

 ## GKE
-Google Kubenetes engine is a managed service hosted on GCP.
+Google Kubernetes engine is a managed service hosted on GCP.
 It designed to deploy, manage and scale K8s.

 - GKE is fully managed